 Check Your Credit Report

 Review your credit report for errors or inaccuracies that could impact your score.
-You’re entitled to a free credit report annually from each of the major credit bureaus (Experian, Equifax, TransUnion) via AnnualCreditReport.com.
+You’re entitled to a free weekly credit report annually from each of the three major credit bureaus (Experian, Equifax, TransUnion) via AnnualCreditReport.com.
+For complex credit issues, credit repair services can provide additional support.

 4) Investments: Realign for Your Goals